RarestD/RareBoost/README.md

    mvn javafx:run
    ```

-3. Enter your Discord bot token in the login screen.
-The token will be saved for future sessions.
+3. Enter your Discord user token, channel ID, and delay.
+4. Alternatively you can run the .jar in the target folder

 ## 🛠️ Future Improvements
 - Cloud-based configuration sync